pascalh/Astview/README.md

 The program evolved as a case study in generic programming and building graphical user interfaces in Haskell.

+Astview is under continuous development.
+The sources can be found at [Github](https://github.com/pascalh/Astview).

 ## User guide

+### Installing astview

+First of all download the sources of astview, which can be easily achieved by a `git clone`.
+To install astview, just run `cabal install` in the astview-directory.

 ### Opening astview
 Astview will be installed in our local cabal directory.
 Thus you will